marpaia/sbol-db/docs/crate-guide.md

 and a re-import deterministically replaces all three.
 The `content_hash` columns provide a cheap drift check.

-### Postgres as the SPARQL backend
+### SPARQL over the storage contract

-There is no sidecar SPARQL store. `sbol-db-sparql` implements `spareval::QueryableDataset` against `sbol_triples` and translates each triple-pattern lookup to a single indexed SQL scan.
+There is no sidecar SPARQL store. `sbol-db-sparql` implements `spareval::QueryableDataset` against a `TripleSource` and translates each triple-pattern lookup to a single backend scan.
+The default Postgres backend services that scan with an indexed SQL query against `sbol_triples`; a future backend implements the same trait.
 The
-trade-off: queries are always strongly consistent with Postgres writes, but evaluation makes per-pattern round-trips.
+trade-off: queries are always strongly consistent with committed writes, but evaluation makes per-pattern round-trips.
 For the workloads `sbol-db` targets (SBOL designs, tens of millions of triples, exploratory queries from a human-in-the-loop), this is a